Way to read SQLITE/larsoft config without using a global

 I am happy to continue the discussion.
 At the very least, if you can describe your use case more fully, we may be able to find a different solution.

-#4 Updated by Nathaniel Tagg 4 months ago
+#4 Updated by Nathaniel Tagg almost 2 years ago

 Thanks for the thoughtful reply.